PODCAST "The Bulletin"

 Episode 22, 2024

-Theme: ROOF Exhibition, with Mário Cruz
+Theme: Exhibition ROOF, with Mário Cruz

 Guest: Mário Cruz, born in 1987, is the most awarded Portuguese photojournalist, with two World Press Photo awards.
 He describes himself as an "independent photographer focused on social injustice and human rights issues."